finalwebsites/subscription-tools/readme.txt

 == Installation ==

-The quickest method for installing the Sendy subscriptions plugin is:
+The quickest method for installing the plugin is:

 1. Automatically install using the built-in WordPress Plugin installer or...
-1. Upload the entire `sendy-subscriptions` folder to the `/wp-content/plugins/` directory.
+1. Upload the entire `subscription-tools` directory to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Enter your Sendy API key, the mailing list ID and the other options on the plugin settings page.